adamtilson/adamtilson.github.io/lecture/lec-11/markdown.md

 - Proof: By contradiction.
 - Assume we have a connected graph $G$ which does not have a spanning tree.
 ---
 ### Spanning Tree
-- Let $T$ be a connected subgraph of $G$ with same vertices and the smallest number of edges possible
-  - $T$ is not a spanning tree, so it must have a cycle
-  - But if we remove one of the edges of that cycle, we have constructed a smaller connected subgraph (Lemma)
-  - Thus we didn't have the smallest number of edges. ⨳

----
-### Spanning Tree
 Lemma: Removing an edge from a cycle does not change the connectivity of a graph